The Second Courthouse

-It’s commonly known among the working staff of The Courthouse to avoid being in the building alone at night.
-Strange things happen, as if the energy turns negative in darkness, and with only one as a witness, it’s that worker’s word alone to convince others something is just not right.
+It’s commonly known among the working staff of the Courthouse to avoid being in the building at night.
+Strange things happen, as if the energy turns negative in darkness and with only one as a witness.
+That worker’s word alone to convince others something is not right.

 She looked up to see the large main light slowly swinging as if caught by a breeze.
 She noticed that none of the windows and doors were open, and was scared when the light started moving faster and faster, until it was shaking as if caught in a small earthquake, but the tables were steady.

 The supports gave way and the light crashed to the floor.
 Mary ran from the Courthouse and vowed never to return.